 Lindsay spent the better part of the last decade as a marketing professional working in the beauty sector for companies like Elizabeth Arden and Revlon.
 Sea Cliff was the only suburban town she would consider when moving from the city.
 Now she rarely travels outside her little square mile and that suits her fine.
 She has many interesting hobbies, like tap dancing, reading horror novels, scuba diving, singing in the shower, and lurking around Sea Cliff Bistro making awkward small talk.
 She volunteers at the Sea Cliff Museum because it's adorable, everyone should go there, and history is cool.

 Suzanne is a pediatric occupational therapist, special education teacher, rescue dog enthusiast, and yoga lover.
 Suzanne founded Sea Cliff Moms, a 500-member community group connecting moms through monthly events and online networking.
-She is also an active member of the Friends of the Sea Cliff Library and serves on Sea Cliff Village's Technology Task Force.
+She is also an the Vice President of the Friends of the Sea Cliff Library and serves on Sea Cliff Village's Technology Task Force.
 Suzanne’s favorite activity in Sea Cliff is listening to live music at the beach during the summer.

 Chris Sanborn is a Manhattan native who moved to Sea Cliff in 2015 after he and his wife, a Sea Cliff native and daughter of a Sea Cliff native, realized Sea Cliff is a magical place to raise a family.
 Chris (tries to) run Sanborn, a digital creative agency, and is a fan of sharks, swimming, ice hockey, photography, naming companies after himself, bourbon, American history and run-on sentences.